Home About Approach Cases Definitions Contact me Recommendations

 Outcome

-Palliative radiotherapy was given including to the skull.
-However, the patient very rapidly deteriorated and died within two months of diagnosis.
+The patient was treated with palliative radiotherapy, including to the skull.
+However, his condition rapidly deteriorated and died within two months of diagnosis.

 Final diagnosis